Richard-Walker/pr-headstill/README.md

 # pr-headstill

-A personal trainer for pool
+A personal trainer for staying still when playing pool.